 For the 2018 ATypI conference in Antwerp, I made a 20-minute presentation about the various Midolline typefaces.
 These originated in Germany during the nineteenth century.
 My abstract for this talk read:

-German design historians define nineteenth-century designers as individuals who created drawings determining new products’ appearances, but were not involved in their production.
+German design historians define nineteenth-century designers as people who created drawings determining new products’ appearances but were not involved in their production.
 They may not have even understood the process behind those products’ manufacture.
-By this definition, Jean Midolle may be Germany’s first type designer, although he was almost certainly unaware that Eduard Haenel’s typefoundry in Berlin used a page from a pattern book of his as a design source.
-This presentation explains how Haenel’s Midolline typeface quickly inspired a new category of nineteenth-century type classification and became a term printers briefly used as shorthand for all roman/blackletter hybrids.
-I shall also address the Midolline phenomenon, by which nine loosely related type designs were distributed across dozens of foundries in the western world during the second half of the nineteenth century, from Prague to St. Louis, and Edinburgh to Vienna.
+By this definition, Jean Midolle might be Germany’s first type designer, although he was almost certainly unaware that Eduard Haenel’s typefoundry in Berlin used a page from a pattern book of his as a design source.
+This presentation explains how Haenel’s Midolline typeface quickly inspired a new category of nineteenth-century type classification and became a term that printers briefly used as shorthand for all roman/blackletter hybrids.
+I shall also address the Midolline phenomenon, by which nine loosely related type designs were distributed across dozens of foundries in the western world during the second half of the nineteenth century, from St. Louis in the United States to St. Petersburg in Russia, from Edinburgh and Oslo in the north to Vienna in the south.
 Jean Midolle was born in or near Besançon in Revolutionary France.
 Among other places, his career took him to Belfort, Geneva, and Strasbourg before his trail went cold in Belgium, where he may have died.
 With this presentation, I hope to encourage researchers to uncover more details of his work there.

 Jean Midolle and the various Midolline typefaces